Early Christmas present for 93 churches

 4 churches and chapels also receive a National Churches Trust micro-grant to set up a Cinnamon Network Recognised Project.
 The Cinnamon Network is a charity that works with churches to help those most at need in their communities.

-The full list of Repair and Community Grants awarded is below:
+Full list of Repair and Community Grants awarded follows.

 St Germain, Edgbaston, Birmingham